 - The need to run a Windows application (hi, Visio!)

-- Running a nested lab (You’d be surprised with what you can do)
+- Running a nested lab (You would be surprised with what you can do)

-I’m going to use this post to catalog tips and tricks I’ve found to be useful with VMware Fusion as I document them, since I use the product so much.
+I am going to use this post to catalog tips and tricks I have found to be useful with VMware Fusion as I document them, since I use the product so much.

 The first time I saw this VMware peer process message, no matter how many times I quit and re-launched my VM would not start.
-I then rebooted, and it worked fine.
+I then rebooted my Mac, and it worked fine.
 The second time it happened, I investigated further

 As you can see, even though I had quit and re-launched VMware Fusion a number of times, the vmware-vmx process was hung.
-Once I killed that process, and re-launched VMware fusion, I was good to go, and I no longer saw the message cannot find a valid peer process to connect to in VMware Fusion.
+Once I killed that process, and re-launched VMware Fusion, I was good to go, and I no longer saw the message cannot find a valid peer process to connect to in VMware Fusion.

 VMware Remote Console Uses VMware Fusion!